 Asymmetrical Tarps and Diamond Tarps are similar and lightweight due to their shape.
-In bad weather they may not be a good as a rain fly as a tarp with more coverage.
+In bad weather, they may not be as good as a rain fly as a tarp with more coverage.

-Weight can be a trade-off for size, or for thickness of material.
+Weight can be a trade-off for size, or for the thickness of the material.

 A tarp like the Kuhli Ultralight may not be your best choice if you’re anticipating heavy rainfall or higher winds, but you might not want to bring a big, thick tarp like the Wise Owl Outfitters rain tarp on a spring/summer hike where you mostly anticipate sheltering from the sun.

-You’ll find that most tarps are made from a polyester fabric which is then coated with a waterproofing agent.
-Many tarps are polyurethane or PU coated, which means there is a layer of polyurethane coating on the underside of the tarp.
+You’ll find that most tarps are made from polyester fabric which is then coated with a waterproofing agent.
+Many tarps are polyurethane or PU-coated, which means there is a layer of polyurethane coating on the underside of the tarp.

-Silicone or sil tarp material is impregnated with silicone to keep it waterproof and durable.
+Silicone or Sil-nylon tarp material is impregnated with silicone to keep it waterproof and durable.
 Some tarps for hammock camping have both, such as the Kuhli Shelter series.